 You can use this form to claim back tax HM Revenue and Customs (HMRC) owes you on a pension death benefit lump sum payment.
 You claim back the tax if you’ve taken a pension lump sum payment which used up all of your pension pot and any of the following apply:

-- you aren’t claiming one of the taxable benefits listed below:
+- you aren’t claiming one of these taxable benefits:

 - Jobseeker’s Allowance (JSA)